baseboxorg/community-node/doc/rewards_plan.md

 Therefore we wish to peg our initial benefit to the community to the services we can offer.
 This will build up concrete expectations which are achievable even on a part time status.

 The daily rewards payout will be based on 30 day averages of votes, income, and expenses.
 The 30 day average for votes will be recalculated daily; average income and expenses will be recalculated weekly.
+The daily rewards payout will be disbursed 3 days after the vote has been cast.

 Rewards per vote will be calculated using the following formula: